 Read my post about when God chose NOT to heal as I had prayed: https://godsygirl.com/when-god-does-not-seem-to-answer-prayers/

-Before I show ya my sample, let me say: formulas are stupid as it pertains to prayer, so I’m not going to give you one. 🙂
+Before I show ya my sample, let me say that formulas are stupid as they pertain to prayer, so I’m not going to give you one. 🙂 I am just giving our inspiration further down in the post.

 1. It begins with worship and adoration.